(Photo by Tommaso Boddi/Getty Images)

-As one of the first African-American film stars, Mr. Poitier boasts a career littered with accolades, historical moments, and iconic performances too numerous count.
-With that in mind, we here at RT thought it the perfect time to single out just a few of our favorite performances from the iconic actor.
-With 60-plus credits spanning over 60 years, it was a near impossible feat, but here are our top 7 Sidney Poitier performances.
+The great Sidney Poitier turns 92 on February 20, 2019, just shy of 55 years since he became the first Black man to win Best Actor at the Academy Awards.
+As one of the first African-American film stars, Poitier boasts a career littered with accolades, historical moments, and iconic performances too numerous count.
+To celebrate the actor’s 92nd year, we at RT thought it the perfect time to single out just a few of our favorite performances from the iconic actor.
+With 60-plus credits spanning over 60 years, it was a near impossible feat, but here are our seven favorite Sidney Poitier performances.

 This was the role that put Poitier on the map.
 The struggles of educators and students are well documented in this violent and controversial film, based on Evan Hunter’s seminal novel about inner-city school conditions.
 Modern audiences might struggle to sympathize with the tactics employed by Poitier’s character, Gregory Miller, but the cultural impact his performance had on both society and education are undeniable.